tinylinden/42.tinylinden.eu/README.md

 [![Stability: Experimental](https://masterminds.github.io/stability/experimental.svg)](https://masterminds.github.io/stability/experimental.html)

-> the answer to the ultimate question of life, the universe, and everything
+> The Answer to the Ultimate Question of Life, the Universe, and Everything is 42

 Basicaly empty repo created only for testing how to set-up [GitHub Actions][gh-actions] to generate simple [Hugo][hugo] site, and publish it on [GitHub Pages][gh-pages] with